NASA-Planetary-Science/sbmt-client/misc/server/sbmt/internal/content/recentchanges.md

 # Recent Changes

+### March 11, 2016

+-   Improved performance of OLA search for Bennu using a tree search algorithm

 ### March 9, 2016

 -   3D view now switches to lower level of detail for shape and lidar data when dragging or zooming to improve interactive performance